i-sevostyanov/NanoDB/docs/sql.md

 ## SQL Syntax

 ### Identifiers and Keywords

 Identifiers and keywords must begin with a letter (a-z) or an underscore (_).
-Subsequent characters in an identifier or keyword can be letters, underscores or digits (0-9).
+Subsequent characters in an identifier or keyword can be letters or underscores.

 ### Numeric Constants

 Numeric constants are accepted in these general forms:

 ```
 digits
 digits.[digits]
 ```

-where digits is one or more decimal digits (0-9).
+where `digits` is one or more decimal digits (0-9).

 These are some examples of valid numeric constants:

 ```
 42
 3.5
 ```

 ### String Constants

 A string constant in SQL is an arbitrary sequence of characters bounded by single quotes ('), for example 'This is a string'.

 ### Boolean Constants